Design against reality.

 The illusion is that it all works like this:

-World → Our concepts → (maybe) Christ as an overlay.
+The world → then our concepts → then (maybe) Christ as an overlay.

 The illusion is that reality is first subject to our mental grasp, that the world arrives as raw material for our thinking, which we then sort, pattern, command, and (maybe) invite Christ into.